 Considering its feature set, the Heartbeat API is very useful on your WordPress website.
 However, if not used correctly, it can increase the load time of a WordPress backend and the front end by sending to and fro WordPress admin-ajax requests.

-There are only two solutions for this issue.
-Either, disable the Heartbeat API/enable it in a few locations only, or upgrade to a hosting plan that could handle the load of the requests and also reduce server response time.
+There are only two solutions to this issue.
+Either, disable the Heartbeat API/enable it in a few locations only, or upgrade to a managed WordPress cloud hosting that could handle the load of the requests and also reduce server response time.

 If you are using any caching plugin, such as W3TC, don’t forget to disable the object cache.
 This will also speed up the WordPress dashboard.